TCL Technology: History

 In 2014, TCL changed the meaning of its identifying initials from "Telephone Communication Limited" to a branding slogan, "The Creative Life", for commercial purposes.

 In February 2014, TCL spent 280 million RMB to purchase 11 percent shareholdings of Tianjin 712 Communication & Broadcasting Co., Ltd, a Chinese military-owned company which produces communication devices and navigation systems for the Chinese army.

 In August 2014, TCL partnered with Roku for use as TCL's primary smart TV platform.
 TCL Corporation and Tonly Electronics was implicated in bribing a government official in Guangdong province in exchange for government subsidies.

 In October 2014, TCL acquired the Palm brand from HP for use on smartphones.

 In 2016, TCL reached an agreement with BlackBerry Limited to produce smartphones under the BlackBerry brand, under BlackBerry Mobile.
 This deal ceased on 31 August 2020.

 In 2019, due to restructuring, TCL completed the handover of major assets and was split into TCL Technology Group Corporation (TCL Technology) and TCL Industrial Holdings (TCL Industrials).

 In 2020, TCL Technology acquired Samsung Display's assets in Suzhou, China, including a Gen 8.5 fab and a co-located LCD module plant.

+In December 2025, Texas attorney general Ken Paxton filed a lawsuit against TCL, alleging that the company illegally collects and shares viewer data with the Chinese government.

+On 20 January 2026, TCL and Sony entered a joint venture agreement, according to which TCL will hold 51% and Sony 49% of its shares.